-Queen's Management School Mary McAleese Diversity Lecture 2020
+Queen's Business School Mary McAleese Diversity Lecture 2020

 "Women must assert our voices & authority at work as the future of mankind depends on women"